mb-gds-dot/pdsnd_github/README.md

 ### Installation

+You must have Python installed on your computer and in your Path environment statement to use Bikeshare Explorer.

+Install the following files into a folder on your computer:
+* bikeshare_2.py
+* readme.md

+Place the following files into the same folder:
+* chicago.csv
+* new_york_city.csv
+* washington.csv

+These files are available as part of the Udacity Course - Programming for Data Science with Python.

 ### How to use Bikeshare Explorer

 To run Bikeshare Explorer simply type the following command into a command terminal: